ninjabunny-dev/ansible-collection-ssh/README.md

-# ansible-collection-ssh
+# Ansible Collection - ninjabunny_dev.ssh

-SSH Ansible Collection
+Documentation for the collection.